Our Response to Climate Change Risks and Opportunities (TCFD)

 Realizing a Just Transition

-In building our business portfolio for a decarbonized society, we believe that reducing social and economic burdens is essential to the continuity of social and economic activity during the transition period.
+In building our business portfolio over the long term for a decarbonized society, we believe that reducing social and economic burdens is essential to the continuity of social and economic activity during the transition period.
 The most effective way we can contribute to a just transition is by fully leveraging our strengths, including our refineries, supply chain and other existing assets, our highly professional and motivated human capital, and our close relationships with local communities, including local economies.

 Our approach is aligned with the International Labour Organization’s “Guidelines for a just transition towards environmentally sustainable economies and societies for all.”

-We also conduct human rights due diligence based on the United Nations Guiding Principles on Business and Human Rights every two years, and we will carry out regular reviews and implement appropriate measures as we pursue our initiatives during the transition.
+We also conduct human rights due diligence based on the United Nations Guiding Principles on Business and Human Rights every three years, and we will carry out regular reviews and implement appropriate measures as we pursue our initiatives during the transition.

 Indicators and Targets